I’ve been composting long enough to remember when the process felt mysterious.

 If you have a large compost pile, need seriously accurate readings, and a compost thermometer that is built to withstand the elements, it’s hard to do much better than the Reotemp Heavy Duty Compost Thermometer.

-As the name suggests, this one, in particular, is a robust thermometer that is hermetically sealed to prevent moisture from gathering inside – meaning it is always clear and easy to read.
+As the name suggests, this one in particular is a robust thermometer that is hermetically sealed to prevent moisture from gathering inside – meaning it is always clear and easy to read.

 It’s also robustly constructed from stainless steel – in the USA too – which means it can both withstand the worst the weather can throw at it and last for years.
-The thermometer can be calibrated – but out of the box, there’s little need for that, as it comes with pinpoint accuracy.
+The thermometer can be calibrated, but out of the box there’s little need for that, as it comes with pinpoint accuracy.

 Unlike some of their other models, the dial is not color-coded, as this model is aimed at expert composters who don’t need the extra guidance.

-One drawback is that while the Reotemp Heavy Duty Compost Thermometer can be used with a probe handle this is unfortunately not included.
+One drawback is that while the Reotemp Heavy Duty Compost Thermometer can be used with a probe handle, this is unfortunately not included.
 That’s a shame, as it is already an expensive device.
 There’s also the price, which will rule it out for the average home composter.

 Rukars: Long stem thermometer at a reasonable price